structuralbioinformatics/ModCRElib/README.md

 The output will be stored in each folder provided by the input file.
 A folder will have been generated and named <br/>
 profilerinput.txt_profiling.34_272 by default (profilerinput.txt being the input file, profiling the folder from that file).<br/>
 Within can be found individual model scores (pickle files) as well as the mean tables (csv files)<br/>
+Plots will also have been generated, if multiple DNA sequences were profiled any file containing *compare* will be a comparison of profiles on these DNA sequences<br/>
 #### ------
-14) bin/plotprofile.py will generate a plot from the mean score file<br/>
+14) bin/plotprofile.py will generate a plot from the mean score file if the default plots aren't desired<br/>
     arg 1 = path to the mean table to be plotted <br/>
     arg 2 = location the plot is to be stored at<br/>
     arg 3 = column (score type) to be plotted (options will be printed out if provided isn't in file)<br/>